Alcohol Abuse Treatment at Into Action Recovery Centers

 - Inpatient treatment requires clients to live onsite at the rehabilitation center.
 It is often recommended for clients with severer forms of AUD.

-Generally, treatment occurs in three distinct phases: detox, psychotherapy, and peer support.
+Generally, treatment occurs in three distinct phases: alcohol detox, psychotherapy, and peer support.

 During detox, alcohol is completely removed from the client’s system.
 Our on-site medical detox program offers 24/7 monitoring.
 We also provide individualized detox plans.